dudewithan02/Xol-Stealthchanger-fan-splitter/README.md

 # VORON STEALTHCHANGER XOL TOOLHEAD FAN SPLITTER

 This little PCB allows you to connect 2 part cooling fans without having to splice or join cables.
 It fits the Xol toolhead when using it with Stealthchanger by DraftShift Design.
+Note that this is designed to work with the (current) Stealthchanger V1.1 backplates.
+If DraftShift Design updates these backplates for any reason I will be revisiting this to make sure it still works with future revisions.

 Stealthchanger Xol fan splitter PCB: